Discussion in 'Music Forums' started by Strangeband, Apr 3, 2009.

 Like most of the planet outside of Detroit, I completely missed the MC5 in their early '70s prime.
 Luckily, there is some really good Youtube footage of a few of their live performances at their peak.
 The MC5 imploded due to drugs, poor management, and material that wasn't radio and record company safe ("kick out the jams, mother%^&Kers!").

 Kramer is an interesting guy.
-After the MC5 breakup, he spent four years in federal prison (where he befriended jazz trumpeter Red Rodney) for dealing cocaine.
+After the MC5 breakup, he spent two years in federal prison (where he befriended jazz trumpeter Red Rodney) for dealing cocaine.
 The Clash song, Jail Guitar Doors, was written partly about Kramer: "Let me tell you 'bout Wayne and his deals of cocaine."
 It took him a while to get straight after getting out, but he has gone on to champion prison reform, put out several very good rock (and one jazz) records, and score some TV music.
 He has just released a biography.

 On Saturday night they played their 1968 Kick Out the Jams record, straight through, before a packed house.
 The crowd skewed younger than I expected, and was really into it, including a little old school moshing.
 I was ready to be disappointed, but Kramer, 72, moves like he's 35, and is a jackhammer guitar player.
 The old music sounded fresh, not nostalgic at all.
 Not a Rolling Stones seniors tour concert.